MarioTiara/SeatBooking/README.md

 ### **Troubleshooting**

 If you encounter issues:
-- Ensure Docker is running.
+- Ensure Docker is running (for Docker Compose).
+- Ensure your database connection string is correct (for local setup).
-- Check for port conflicts (default port is `8080`).
+- Check for port conflicts (default port is `8080` for Docker and `5251` for local).
-- Run `docker-compose down` to stop containers and try again.
+- Run `docker-compose down` to stop containers and try again (for Docker Compose).
+- Run `dotnet clean` and `dotnet build` to rebuild the project (for local setup).

 ---